cjdelisle/PacketCrypt/Readme.md

 cycle, which depend in part on the previous random program.

 The programs use a stack of 32 bit elements and an instruction set of about 100 instructions.
 There are branches (both predictable and unpredictable) and loops.
-Programs can either be interpreted or output as C language code which looks like the following:
+Programs are normally interpreted but they can be output as C language code which looks like the following:

 ```c
 char* RANDHASH_SEED = "2";